Find out why MEPs want legislation to guarantee the right to repair and what concrete measures they propose.

 - Repairs of electronic devices would be good for the environment, leading to a reduction in resource use, fewer greenhouse gas emissions and less energy consumption.

-- Electronics are the fastest growing source of waste in the EU.
-In 2017, more than 3.5 million tonnes were collected and only 40% recycled.
+- Electronics are the fastest growing source of waste in the EU, but much of it is stil not being recycled.

 Check out our infographic for e-waste facts and figures

-The European Parliament has been in favour of improving the consumers’ right to repair for over a decade and has made a number of concrete proposals to the Commission to make repairs systematic, cost-efficient and attractive.
+Parliament has been in favour of improving consumers’ right to repair for more than a decade and has made a number of concrete proposals to the Commission to make repairs systematic, cost-efficient and attractive.

-- Oblige manufacturers to grant free access to repair and maintenance information and guarantee software updates for a minimum period
+- Manufacturers should grant free access to repair and maintenance information

-- Offer better consumer information regarding the reparability of devices
+- Information should be offered regarding the reparability of devices

 More on what Europe does to achieve a circular economy